 No!
 However, many students will need a physical for employment, travel or ROTC.
 These can be done at the Student Health Center at no extra charge.

-Intercollegiate athletes are required to have a pre-entrance physical within 6 months of entering The College at Brockport, then complete a written health assessment each year they continue their sport.
+NCAA athletes are required to have a pre-entrance physical within 6 months of entering The College at Brockport, then complete an online health assessment form each year they continue their sport.
 The initial pre-entrance physical is good for 5 years.

 The preferred option is to continue with your allergist or current doctor.
 If you are a distance from home and that option is not feasible for you, a local allergist Dr. Scott Valet will be able to provide this service for you.
 His office is located in Brockport, 18 Graves Street, near Lakeside Hospital, within a mile of campus.

 You will need to contact Dr. Valet at 585-637-3910 to arrange a visit before you receive injections.
 He will review your doctor’s treatment recommendations and your current injection schedule.
 Please bring copies of your last doctor’s exam, serum and instruction sheets.
 Dr. Valet’s staff will work with your insurance issues as well as arranging appointment times for your injections.
 Your usual copay for office visits will apply.